tbidne/navi/README.md

 Individual services have their own options, but there are a few that are common to most.

+* `poll-interval`: Optional.
+Non-negative integer, determines how often we query the system for the particular service, in seconds.
+Each service defines its own default.
 * `repeat-events`: One of `[true|false]`.
 Determines if we send off the same notification twice in a row.
 Defaults to `false` (i.e. no repeats) unless stated otherwise.
 * `error-events`: One of `["none"|"repeats"|"no-repeats">`.
 Determines if we send off notifications for errors, and how we handle repeats.
 Defaults to `"no-repeats"` unless stated otherwise i.e. we send error notifications but no repeats.